petermichaux/maria/README.md

 * A model contains domain data.
 When a model changes, it informs its observers.

 * A view observes a model.
-A view represents its models current state.
+A view represents its model's current state.

 * A controller decides what happens when a user interacts with a view.